hello-d-lee/vertexai_databricks/README.md

 * Setup notebook - required infrastructure and datasets that will be used in the subsequent notebooks
 * AutoML notebook - train a Vertex AI AutoML model, and then get the parameters for that model from the logs after training
 * BQML notebook - train model using BigQuery ML, check the artifacts and export to the Vertex AI model registry
-* Vertex Workbench notebook - how to train the model using Vertex AI's managed notebooks
 * Databricks notebook - train the model in a Databricks notebook, then use the webhook to export that model to Vertex AI model registry
+* Vertex Workbench managed notebook - how to train the model using Vertex AI's managed notebooks
-* Deployment notebook - create an endpoint for each type of model, deploy each model to the endpoint, test the prediction service
-* Clean up notebook - delete running resources to avoid incurring extra costs
+* Deployment & cleanup notebook - create an endpoint for each type of model, deploy each model to the endpoint, test the prediction service.
+Finally, delete running resources to avoid incurring extra costs.

 As a next step, show how to use Vertex AI pipelines for end to end MLOps orchestration